tinkercademy-bootcamp/group-trade-data-query/README.md

 run `make libs` to install nlohmann (a test dependency)

 ## Dir Structure
-The following is the current directory structure of the directory of the repo## Directory Structure The following is the current directory structure of the repository.
+The following is the current directory structure of the directory of the repo

 ```
 .